Xpra-org/xpra/README.md

 Unlike the _fixes-only_ policy normally applied to the v3.0.x branch, the 3.1.x branch includes backports from newer versions that are not strictly bug fixes.
-Either changes that are low risk (ie: independant new features) or changes that have been thoroughly tested in new versions.
+Either changes that are low risk (ie: independent new features) or changes that have been thoroughly tested in new versions.